wjquigsAZ/samples/04-UX-demos/03-hvac-data-analytics-agent/README.md

 Example queries:
 - "How many zones are on the first floor?"
 - "What was the max temperature in Zone 5 in first floor yesterday?"
-- "How does this compre with the day before yesterday?"
+- "How does this compare with the day before yesterday?"

 <img src="demo.gif" alt="Agent demo" width="600">